 Research on eating disorders (ED) is a primary area of research at Mental Health Centre Ballerup.
 Since January 2017 all treatment for ED in adults living in the Capitol region of Denmark is provided by the Eating Disorder Section, Mental Health Center Ballerup.
 As such, we have a strong commitment to provide internationally recognized research within the field of ED with the aim of providing better treatments.

-research is to improve understanding of the biology (pathophysiology) of ED find clues to more effective treatments.
+The objective of our research is to via an improved understanding of the psychology (psychopathology) and biology (pathophysiology) of ED find clues to more effective treatments.

 More specifically, our aims are:

-- To reduce mortality of Eating Disorders
+- Reduce mortality of Eating Disorders